 MaxDiff is a survey research technique for working out relative preferences.
 What do people like most?
 Second-most?
 Etc. It is useful in situations when simpler techniques – such as asking people to rate things or provide rankings – are considered likely to give poor data.
 It is also known as maximum difference scaling and best-worst scaling.

 Example of a MaxDiff question

 A MaxDiff study involves presenting a sample of respondents with a series of questions, in which each question contains a list of alternatives.
-The respondents are then asked which alternative they like the most (best) and which the least (worst).
+Respondents are asked which alternative they like the most (best) and which the least (worst).
 The list of alternatives changes from question to question.
 I've provided an example, below.

 Why do people use MaxDiff?

 MaxDiff is used to resolve two practical problems with traditional rating scales:

 - Poor discrimination between alternatives, with respondents in surveys, often rating multiple alternatives as very important, or 10, on a 10-point scale

 - Yeah-saying biases, which are a type of response bias, whereby some respondents typically give much higher ratings than others

 Consider the problem of working out what capabilities people would most like in the President of the United States.
 Asking people to rate the importance of each of the following characteristics would likely not be very useful.
 We all want a decent and ethical president.
 But we also want a president who is healthy.
 And the President needs to be good in a crisis.